What are amino acids?

 *Essential amino acid

-**Semi essential amino acid
+**Semi-essential amino acid

 What does a healthy body need?